susanBuck/notes/07_Version_Control/07_Setup_Github.md

-## Setup SSH keys
+## SSH keys

-There are a handful of different protocols you can use when communicating with Github (http, https, git) but SSH is the most secure (and we've found it works most reliably across different setups).
+There are a handful of different protocols you can use when communicating with Github (*http*, *https*, *git*) but SSH is the most secure (and we've found it works most reliably across different setups).

+To work with the SSH protocol, you'll need to create a **SSH key** that gives you access to the Github.com servers.

 >> SSH keys provide a more secure way of logging into a server with SSH than using a password alone.
 While a password can eventually be cracked with a brute force attack, SSH keys are nearly impossible to decipher by brute force alone.
-Generating a key pair provides you with two long string of characters: a public and a private key.
+Generating a **key pair** provides you with two long string of characters: a **public and a private key**.
 You can place the public key on any server, and then unlock it by connecting to it with a client that already has the private key.
 When the two match up, the system unlocks without the need for a password.
-You can increase security even more by protecting the private key with a passphrase. - [source](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2)
+You can increase security even more by protecting the private key with a passphrase. -[source](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2)

-To work with the SSH protocol, you'll need to create a SSH key that gives you access to the Github.com servers.

-### Generate SSH keys on your computer
+## Generate SSH keys on your computer

 Via CL, move into your `.ssh` directory: